ramekstrom/ramekstrom.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 My name is Ram Ekstrom and I am a second year PhD student at the University of Michigan.
-My advisor is <a href="https://dept.math.lsa.umich.edu/~smdbackr/">Stephen DeBacker</a> and I like to think about $$p$$-adic reductive groups and harmonic analysis on them.
+My advisor is <a href="https://dept.math.lsa.umich.edu/~smdbackr/">Stephen DeBacker</a> and I like to think about p-adic reductive groups and harmonic analysis on them.

 I graduated with a M.Sc from the <a href="https://lsa.umich.edu/math/graduates/GraduateStudentHandbook/the-marjorie-lee-browne-scholars-program.html">Marjorie Lee Browne Scholars Program</a> in 2022.
 Before that I was an undergraduate at the University of Colorado.